 Several studies have evaluated the value of kinesiotape in the treatment of lateral epicondylalgia (EL), whether as an intervention alone or in combination with other therapies.

 In 2016, Wegener et al. compared the results of performing eccentric exercises alone, with a Ktape application, or with a fictional Ktape application for 12 weeks.
 Each group also received education on activity modification.
+The authors concluded that all groups improved the main results, with no statistically significant differences between groups.
+It is therefore possible that exercise alone and/or natural recovery are responsible for the improvements.
+However, it should be noted that the use of Ktape was well tolerated by the participants and was not associated with significant side effects or an exacerbation of symptoms (Wegener et al. 2016).

+In a 2018 study, the installation of Ktape or fictional Ktape was given three times for one week and the results were evaluated before and after treatment.
 The authors concluded that applying Ktape produced a significantly greater improvement compared to a placebo only in pain intensity and upper limb disability in subjects suffering from EL and forearm muscle trigger point (Sakeri et al. 2018).

 In 2019, Giray and colleagues compared the effectiveness of kinesiotaping, sham taping, or exercises alone in treating tennis elbow.